 Also, he said, Mr. Stewart had purchased his property and approved site plan that included the adjacent property.
 He described the underground radar report as “clearly a trespass.”

 Cece Saunders of Historical Perspectives, Inc, who was commissioned to write a report on the historic cemeteries, took the microphone.

 “I have been in some terrible situations where cemeteries had been damaged, bulldozed, abandoned and dynamited,” Saunders said.
 “I’m so grateful to be working on this project where the damage was stopped in the very beginning and that the Town is interested in doing the right thing.”

-Anne Young, staff member with the Historic District Commission, said September is the Freedom Trail Month and the Town’s moving forward with acquiring the cemetery would be “a very symbolic move.”
+Anne Young, staff member with the Historic District Commission, said September was Freedom Trail Month and the Town’s moving forward with acquiring the cemetery would be “a very symbolic move.”

 “There is a wonderful opportunity for the town,” Young said.
 “I ask you the Board of Selectmen to endorse this acquisition.
 This is nothing new.
 The Town of Greenwich has cemeteries under its ownership for 60 or 70 years.”

 Jo Conboy of the Greenwich Preservation Trust also urged the Selectmen to move the acquisition process forward.
 “These are hallowed grounds and we have an obligation to do that,” she said.
 “As per the recommendation of the Historic Perspectives study, any fencing or preservation plan should be created in consultation with Dr. Brian Jones, a Connecticut state archaeologist with input from local historic preservation groups, particularly the Greenwich Preservation Trust.”